 “What about your folks?
 If your dad’s starting the new job on October second, then they had to know weeks ago.
 So why did they wait until now to tell you?”

 “Hell of a good question.
 I don’t know.
-We haven’t talked about it yet.
+He apologized and said they’d messed up and once they knew he had the job, then they should have told me right away.
+My mom’s eager to talk to me about moving to Davis.
 I told them I didn’t want to talk about it until after I’ve talked to you and Todd, Coach Kavanaugh, my teachers, and my friends.
-I told them I hate the idea of moving to Davis.
-I think they figured out that I was really pissed about it.”
+I told them I absolutely hate the idea of moving to Davis.
+I told them all the reasons it’s going to ruin my life.
+I think they figured out that I was really pissed about it and with them.”

 “So you’re acting like a brat, then?”